DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 dimensions      [0 1 -1 0 0 0 0];
 </pre>

 The `dimensions` key is a list containing 7 numbers.
 Each (non-zero) number in `dimensions` denotes which unit is being used, corresponding to the entries in `dimensionsUsed` (this key is for an example, it is not an actual key used in OpenFOAM).
 A zero indicates that the unit is not being used.
 The value of the actual (non-zero) numbers gives the exponent on the unit.
 So an entry of `[0 1 0 0 0 0 0]` gives meter ($m$).
 However, `[0 2 0 0 0 0 0]` indicates $m*m = m^2$ and so on.
 A negative sign before the number indicates a negative exponent.
-Knowing this, it becomes far more clear to see which units are expected.
+Knowing this, it becomes clearer to see which units are expected.
 As an example, the kinematic pressure, $m^2/s^2$, would be `dimensions [0 2 -2 0 0 0 0]`.

 Lastly, the `internalField` key is used as an initial condition to the problem and should be assigned with care.
 Field values such as pressure, temperature, velocity etc. can be easily assigned by the user and depend on what the user wants to simulate.
 The calculations for turbulent fields (such as `nuTilda`, `k`, `epsilon` etc.) are beyond the scope of this beginner user guide and we encourage the motivated reader to see the advanced user guide for a breakdown on these calculations.